‘We the People’ at heart of White House holiday decorations

 The decorations include more than 83,000 twinkling lights on trees, garlands, wreaths and other displays, 77 Christmas trees and 25 wreaths on the White House exterior.
 Volunteers also used more than 12,000 ornaments, just under 15,000 feet (4,500 meters) of ribbon and more than 1,600 bells.

-Some of the decorations are do-it-yourself projects that the first lady hopes people will be encouraged to recreate in their own homes, aides said.
-The projects include plastic cups made into bells and table-top Christmas trees made from foam shapes and dollar store ramekins.
+Some of the decorations are do-it-yourself projects that the first lady hopes people will be encouraged to recreate for themselves, aides said.
+They include plastic drinking cups turned into bells and table-top Christmas trees made from foam shapes and dollar store ramekins.

 Groupings of snowy trees fill corners of the East Room, which reflects nature and recreation, and scenes from four national parks are depicted on each fireplace mantel: Grand Canyon, Yellowstone, Great Smoky Mountains and Shenandoah.